Top 12 Must See Drive Through Safaris in Texas

 There are endangered and exotic animals too.
 You can feed the friendly animals right out of your own feed bucket.
 Your family will laugh as thirty or forty animals surround your tram hoping for tidbits.

 After your tour, visit the two petting zoos, the fishing pond where you can catch and release the fish or spend the night in a cabin and enjoy a roaring campfire.
 Visit the charming gift shop for a memorable souvenir, the private penned areas, and the caged enclosures.
 The tour guides will ensure you know a lot more about the animals when you leave than when you arrived.

 Lonesome Dove Drive-Thru Safari, Jefferson

-If you want to get even more close up to the animals, visit their on-site petting zoo.
+If you want to get even closer to the animals, visit their on-site petting zoo.
 Be sure to stop by their office to purchase buckets of food to share with the animals.
 While you’re there, pick up a branded t-shirt and a souvenir to take home!
 You can take incredible photographs and visit the petting zoo.

-See exotic animals in their natural setting right in the middle of Central Texas at this drive through safari.
-Topsey Exotic Ranch and Drive-Thru Safari consists of 350 free-range safari acres.
+See exotic animals in their natural setting right in the middle of East Texas at this drive through safari.
+Busy B Ranch Wildlife Park consists of 125 free-range safari acres.
 Drive the 3 mile loop in the comfort of your own vehicle while you see the animals naturally and up close.

-This unique wildlife experience has been available since 1988.
-The family who owns the ranch has worked hard to ensure the wonders of the animal world are well preserved.
-Make sure you bring a camera to capture the incredible animals and bring home unforgettable souvenirs.
+With over 20 years of experience caring for exotic animals, this ranch works hard to ensure the wonders of the animal world are well preserved.
+Make sure you bring a camera to capture the incredible animals and bring home unforgettable souvenirs!